Pgangothri/wordsearch/Readme.md

 Name: admin
 Password: ******
 Password (again):*****
-Creating superuser with password: demo@123
-Creating admin  with password: demo@123 now we can log in to the admin panel by using the end point http://localhost:8000/admin/:
+now we can log in to the admin panel by using the end point http://localhost:8000/admin/:
 The application should now be accessible at http://localhost:8000/.:
 To stop the containers use: